pfsense/docs/source/development/system-patches.rst

    -  Commit ID (e.g. ``4573641589d50718b544b778cea864cfd725078a``) in the
       **URL/Commit ID** field.
-   -  Github commit URL (e.g.
+   -  GitHub commit URL (e.g.
       ``https://github.com/pfsense/pfsense/commit/4573641589d50718b544b778cea864cfd725078a``)
       in the **URL/Commit ID** field.
-   -  Github Pull Request (PR) URL with '.diff' appended, such as ``https://github.com/pfsense/pfsense/pull/XXXX.diff`` where XXXX is the PR number.
+   -  GitHub Pull Request (PR) URL with '.diff' appended, such as ``https://github.com/pfsense/pfsense/pull/XXXX.diff`` where XXXX is the PR number.
 Set Path Strip = 2 if it does not adjust automatically.